nitinthewiz/TheLiveblog/README.md

   7. YOURNAMEHERE - This is your name.
 Hi.
 Mine's Nitin Khanna
   8. YOURFANCYPANTSAUTHTOKENHERE - This is your 10Centuries Auth token.
 Refer [here](https://pinboard.in/u:larand/t:10Centuries/) to see how to generate it.
   9. YOURKNOWNUSERNAME, YOURSUPERSECRETKNOWNAPIKEY, YOURTWITTERUSERNAME - This is your Known Username, your Known API key (user withknown dev docs to find how to get it.
 I forget), and your twitter username.
 The idea is that you can get known to post to twitter for you.
 There is a limitation here, I believe, that without your twitter username this function won't work.
 I haven't tested it without the twitter username.
 Left to reader as exercise.

+  In rss.php -

+  1. YOURLiveblogTITLEHERE
+  2. YOURLiveblogDESCRIPTIONHERE
+  3. YOURLIVEBLOGHERE.COM - make sure *not* to remove the '#' after the url.
+This hash helps point to the right post when someone comes directly to a post on your liveblog.
+For [example](http://liveblog.nitinkhanna.com/#30).
+Also, this has to be done twice, for link and guid.
+GUID is an optional field, but it helps in posting to the micro.blog service.

 How to use